mossbock/forwardlearn-docs/README.md

 This portfolio:<br>
 - Demonstrates my cATO (continuous Authorization to Operate) knowledge.
 - Bridges traditional risk management framework (RMF) documentation and modern DevSecOps practices.<br>
-- Shows how automated evidence collection can feed risk and compliance (GRC) documentation using policy-as-code, docs-as-code, and compliance-as-code.<br>
+- Shows how automated evidence collection can feed risk and compliance (GRC) using policy-as-code, docs-as-code, and compliance-as-code.<br>

 The portfolio looks at evidence mapping using the following: Infrastructure-as-code (IaS), CI/CD pipelines, cloud provider native tools and inventories, scan outputs, network diagrams, firewall rules, and SME interviews.
 Current goals include:
 - Understand the FedRAMP automation repository and how practitioners are using it.<br>